What You’ll Learn 🖥️

 When you select the Measure mode you can measure distances within the map.
 Simply click a point within the map for the starting point.
 Move the cursor to the second desired position and click again - a line will be drawn with the distance labeled.
 You can make as many measurements as you want.
 To remove the measurements, press the Clear points button.

-Tack position tuning - When the Auto-zoom is deselected, you can use the arrow buttons to move the track within the map.
-You can also use the mouse: click on the track, keep the mouse button pressed and move the track to the desired position.
+When Auto-zoom is deselected, you can use the arrow buttons to move the track within the map.
+Alternatively, you can use the mouse: click on the track, hold down the mouse button, and drag it to the desired position.

-Dewesoft offers the possibility to display a background image behind the track.
-As a standard, the image will be a road map.
-To calibrate the map you have to perform several steps.
+Dewesoft allows you to display a background image behind the GPS track.
+By default, this image will be a road map.
+To calibrate the map, follow these steps:

-Calibration from the track: First press the Load map button to load the map from your system - maps directory.
-Accepted file formats are *.bmp or jpg.
-Now you can define the map position.
-When Calibrate from -> track is selected, click on the map image, keep the mouse button pressed and move the map image as required.
-To resize the map image, use the Design zoom slider.
+Calibration from Track: Click the Load map button to load a map from your system's maps directory.
+Accepted file formats include *.bmp and *.jpg.
+Once the map is loaded and Calibrate from → Track is selected, click on the map image, hold the mouse button, and drag the map to adjust its position.
+Use the Design zoom slider to resize the map image.

 When the MAP widget is added to the screen the following settings will appear on the left side of the screen.